Dr Masaki Shibata

 |Telephone||+61 8 8313 0911|

-Masaki Shibata is awarded his Ph.D at UNSW, Sydney.
-His doctoral thesis explores linguistic resources by which Japanese speakers use to negotiate their arguments/propositions, using the Systemic Functional Linguistics theory.
-Based on his analytical framework, he explores how Japanese speakers/writers negotiate their arguments in political discourse and media discourse.
+Masaki Shibata was awarded his Ph.D at UNSW, Sydney.
+His doctoral thesis explores linguistic resources which Japanese speakers use to negotiate their arguments/propositions, drawing on the Systemic Functional Linguistics theory.
+Based on his analytical framework, he explores how Japanese speakers/writers negotiate their arguments in political and media discourse.

-He started his teaching career at the tertiary education in 2014.
-He has coordinated and taught Japanese language at Georgia State University and Georgia Institute of Technology in the U.S. After moving to Australia for his doctoral study, he coordinated and taught the intercultural communication and Japanese language at Macquarie University (2016-2018) and Japanese language and the intensive course (beginner and intermediate Japanese) at The University of Sydney (2018-2019).
-In 2020 he started a new career at The University of Adelaide and has been teaching Japanese language for the beginner levels (JPAN1001/JPAN1002).
-He is keen to supervise postgraduate students for linguistics studies (pragmatics/semiotics).
+He started his teaching career in tertiary education in 2014.
+He has coordinated and taught Japanese language at Georgia State University and Georgia Institute of Technology in the U.S. After moving to Australia for his doctoral study, he coordinated and taught intercultural communication and Japanese language at Macquarie University (2016-2018), Japanese language (beginner, intermediate, and advanced Japanese) at The University of Sydney (2018-2019).
+In 2020 he started his career at The University of Adelaide teaching Japanese language for beginner levels (Japanese 1A/Japanese 1B).
+He looks forward to supervising postgraduate students for linguistics studies (pragmatics/semiotics/critical discourse analysis).

 University of New South Wales, Sydney, NSW.
 December 2018